-- the Agilent 1260 Infinity Fluorescence Detector (G1321B). - the Agilent 1200 Series Fluorescence Detector (G1321A) (obsolete).
+- the Agilent 1260 Infinity Fluorescence Detector (G1321B SPECTRA), - the Agilent 1260 Infinity Fluorescence Detector (G1321C) and - the Agilent 1200 Series Fluorescence Detector (G1321A) (obsolete).

 This chapter gives an introduction to the detector and instrument overview.

 This chapter provides information on environmental requirements, physical and performance specifications.